open-s4c/benchkit/ROADMAP.md

 - Generation of static HTML with charts: instead of generating PNG and PDF, we can generate a self-contained HTML page with an interactive graph, generated with plotly or altair for example.
+  We could also have some functions to start from a CSV file or a pandas DataFrame.

+- Aggregation of results over time: the CSV files of benchkit can be archived in a repository and then a chart can be generated with x-axis being time, y-axis being the aggregated performance, and the color being the different considered variants/platforms.
+The aggregation can be the geometric mean over all dimensions (e.g. threads).
+  "On each platform, one pick a set of thread options, a set of campaigns (queue, map, etc), and a set of possible flags (LSE/LLSC/builtin, whatever else).
+Then one select which of these dimensions should be variants.
+   Eg, LSE/LLSC/builtin.
+The rest is aggregated via geometric mean.
+So you get on a platform for each variant, a geometric mean measurement of the performance over the versions of the software."
+  We can run that for every release of a library.

+- Platform Identification: a small util that identifies exactly the platform on which you run the experiments: processor model, number of sockets, motherboard model, amount of ram, gpu model, etc.
+  Some kind of summary like the info displayed when running the neofetch command.
+Some string that uniquely identifies the characteristics of the platform used; and then this can be used in further comparison.
+  E.g.: MySQL sysbench performance is actually influenced by the total amount of RAM in the system, here is how the performance evolved across systems when increasing available RAM.

+- Differential Performance Testing: to identify regression, we can add tools to make the comparison of repos or repo+patch easier.
+And integrate for example "Differential Flame Graphs" from Brendan Gregg.
+  Developing tools that can show impact of "changes" (like software or hardware changes: removing a line in the code, changing the frequency, or executing in a docker container).

 - Caching of results:
   skip *building* the benchmark if we can detect that all result records